Huertz/progressive-application/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - What was your motivation?
-  My motiavtion for this project was to able to understand the concepts of mongodb better.
-I know feel that I'm confident enough with mongodb for now
+  My motiavtion for this project was to able to understand the concepts of PWA better.

 - Why did you build this project?
-  I builded this prohject because I wanted to know how to create and understand the concpets of mongodb in a greater extend
+  I builded this project because I wanted to know how to create and understand the concpets of how PWA works

 - What did you learn?
   I learned that stackoverflow is very helpful tool.
 It provides a user with a lot of resources.
 In addition I also learned that looking in the console option to know where the error is located.
 It helps a lot of time and energy.
 I'm also familiar with creating varables, funciontion, adding multiple arays and creating a password generator.